marceldobehere/M-CODE/README.md

 -sets the ouput of (sin of var1) to var2.
 ```
 Then we also have more commands about Variables:
-Here we use op_[and, or, not] like this:
 ```
-op_and $var1 $var2 var3
+ran 1 10 var1
+-sets var1 to random value (rounded) between 1 and 10.

+join hello $test var1
+-joins hello and the variable test into the Variable var1

+letter 1 $text var1
+-sets var1 to the first letter of the Variable text

+sletter 1 "hello this is a test" var1
+-sets var1 to the first letter of "hello this is a test" (would be h)

+lenght hoiiii123 var1
+-sets var1 to the lenght of hoiiii123

+contains? $text aa var1
+-sets var1 to true/false, depending on if the variable text has aa inside of it.

+scontains? "test aaaaaa lol" aa var1
--sets var3 to true/false depending on if var1 and var2 are equal to one.
+-sets var1 to true/false, depending on if "test aaaaaa lol" has aa inside of it.

 ```

 ### Logic
 We also have logic in form of bitwise Operations.
+We use the command op_[and, or, not] like this:
 ```
+op_and $var1 $var2 var3
+-sets var3 to true/false depending on if var1 and var2 are equal to one.
 ```